EuroPython/website/data/pages-content/sponsor/information.md

-Separately, Diamond and Keystone sponsors get to write one extra technical case study blog post to be published on our regular [EuroPython Blog](https://blog.europython.eu/), which also goes to our Twitter account and mailing lists.
+Separately, Diamond and Keystone sponsors get to write one extra technical case study blog post to be published on our regular [EuroPython Blog](https://blog.europython.eu/), which also gets tweeted.
 You may also opt to cross post the same blog across dev.to and the EuropPython blog.

 For each blog post, we will require **at least 3 paragraphs** of text and